denisakera/ErgativeAgents/README.md

 # AItoAIlang - Cross-Language AI Simulation Analysis

-A specialized tool for analyzing and comparing language patterns and cultural factors in AI simulations across English and Basque languages.
+A specialized tool for analyzing and comparing language patterns and cultural factors in AI simulations across English and Basque languages, with support for multiple AI models.

 ## Overview